-PRELIM is able to estimate the energy use and GHG emissions associated with a particular crude in different configurations as it could be done from a more complex refinery model with a margin of error appropriate between the bounds of life cycle analysis and the transparency needed to inform policy.
+PRELIM can estimate the energy use and GHG emissions associated with a crude in different configurations (as more complex refinery models do) with a margin of error appropriate between the bounds of life cycle analysis and the transparency needed to inform policy.
 This section presents the results of the co-validation process that measures the difference between estimates of the two models.
-This process helps to highlight the difficulty in replicating estimates not only due to differences in modelling approaches but also due to the level of complexity and flexibility that exits in operating processes in refineries.
+This process helps to highlight the difficulty in replicating estimates not only due to differences in modelling approaches but also due to the level of complexity and flexibility that exists in operating processes in refineries.